 Hire Divorce and Family Law Attorneys

-There are a lot of good reasons to make sure you hire a lawyer experienced with divorce and family law rather than a generalist — we’ve all heard the expression “jack of all trades master of none.”
+There are many good reasons to hire a lawyer experienced with divorce and family law rather than a generalist.
+For example, we’ve all heard the expression “jack of all trades, master of none.”

 One of them is that a lawyer highly familiar with divorce and family law is more efficient than a lawyer who has to switch gears from a criminal matter or a real estate closing.